pawelgalazka/cli/README.md

 So custom middlewares gets called right before calling command functions.
 You can totally customise the chain by not using `useMiddlewares`.
 You can provide array of middlewares directly to `cli` as a second argument, instead of `useMiddlewares` call.
+By this default chain of middlewares will get overwritten.

 ## Use TypeScript